OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-context/nodejs/README.md

 ---
 page_type: sample
-description: "This sample application demonstrates how to access and display the tab context object in both private and shared channels within Microsoft Teams."
+description: "This sample illustrates the capabilities of a tab application that shows the tab context object specifically for private and shared channels in Microsoft Teams.
+Users can expand and copy JSON slices from the context object, providing valuable insights based on the channel type."
 products:
 - office-teams
 - office